musicus/Xenharmonium/README.md

 # Xenharmonium
 Alternate Tuning Systems Library for Pure Data (Pd).
+The library is designed for tuning system demonstrations and tutorials in the classroom.

 What it is for:
 - https://youtu.be/Xfv3qLdtURY